 This Grade II listed historic garden was first established by the Master of Tredegar Ironworks in the early 1800s.
-Recently restored, the park is once again at the heart of community life, and a peaceful place for visitors to relax and enjoy features such as the cascading ponds and the Orchid House Tearoom.
+Recently restored, the park is once again at the heart of community life and a peaceful place for visitors to relax and enjoy features such as the cascading ponds and the Orchid House Tearoom.

 On the other side of the grotto is the restored Walled Kitchen Garden.
-In this space we grow produce and flowers for use in our Orchid House Tearoom, as well as in the many celebrations we host here.
+In this space, we grow produce and flowers for use in our Orchid House Tearoom, as well as in the many celebrations we host here.

 Bedwellty Park is also home to the world’s largest Block of Coal cut from a single seam.
 It was cut right here in Tredegar and intended for display at the Great Exhibition in London in 1851.
 When the block proved too heavy to be transported all that distance, it was instead placed here in Bedwellty Park.

 There are also many special events taking place at Bedwellty House and Park, ranging from outdoor theatre to indoor talks and themed balls.
-On our website you will find the latest information on What’s On.
+On our website, you will find the latest information on What’s On.

-Address: Morgan Street, Tredegar, NP22 3XN
+- Address: Morgan Street, Tredegar, NP22 3XN

 Postcode: NP22 3XN

-Tel number: 01495 353370
+- Tel number: 01495 353370

 Web Address: www.bedwelltyhouseandpark.co.uk

-Opening Hours: Please visit our website for seasonal hours.
+- Opening Hours: Please visit our website for seasonal hours.

-Admission Charges: Free
+- Admission Charges: Free

-Parking Charges: Free, except special events.
+Parking Charges: Free, except for special events.
 There is only disabled parking inside the park.
 Car parks nearby are all free of charge.

-Group information: Groups of 10 or more are kindly requested to call us in advance of their visit.
+- Group information: Groups of 10 or more are kindly requested to call us in advance of their visit.
 Guided tours for groups can be arranged for a small charge.

 Accessibility information: The house is fully accessible.
 There is an induction loop in the reception area.
 Disabled toilets are available.
-The park is a historic park and some visitors may find the historic paths somewhat steep.
+The park is a historic park, and some visitors may find the historic paths somewhat steep.
 Interpretation panels in the park include Braille.